27th Annual Green Chemistry & Engineering Conference

 Hanging Up Your Virtual Poster

-The virtual poster session is Wednesday, June 14 at 6-8 AM PST.
-Unlike other virtual poster presentations, you will have a designated time to present your poster to the virtual audience, which is listed in the attached document.
+The virtual poster session is Friday, May 24th at 9-11: 15 AM EST. Unlike other virtual poster presentations, you will have a designated time to present your poster to the virtual audience in a designated virtual room (Virtual Room A, B, or C), which is listed in the attached document.
 Each person will receive 7 minutes to present (5-6 min talk, 1-2 min Q&A) their poster to the audience.
 Please review your scheduling notice to know the time of your presentation.
 Authors must remain with their poster for the duration of your session to discuss the results and answer questions from other attendees.

 On the Day of Your Presentation

-• You will be sent a special Zoom link the session you are presenting in prior to June 10.
+- You will be sent a special Zoom link to the session you are presenting in before the virtual poster session on May 22nd.
 Please look for an email from gci@acs.org.
-If you do not see it, please contact your session organizer, or email gceconferences@acs.org.
+If you do not see it, please contact your session organizer, or email gci@acs.org.

 Questions?